byteben/byteben.com/content/posts/automatically-migrate-applications-from-configmgr-to-intune-with-the-win32app-migration-tool/index.md

 categories: ["configmgr-memcm-sccm", "intune", "microsoft", "scripts"]
 ---

+> A newer version of this blog is available at [https://msendpointmgr.com/2021/03/27/automatically-migrate-applications-from-configmgr-to-intune-with-the-win32app-migration-tool/](https://msendpointmgr.com/2021/03/27/automatically-migrate-applications-from-configmgr-to-intune-with-the-win32app-migration-tool/).

 The **Win32App Migration Tool** is a free community tool that has been developed to do the scoping and heavy lifting for you as you consider building Win32apps in Intune while using your ConfigMgr apps as a reference.
 The tool is designed to inventory ConfigMgr Applications and Deployment Types, build .intunewin files and create Win32apps directly in the MEM admin center.

 <!--more-->